mythz/jquip/README.md

 Code-base will now be more stable as we've reached our goal of jquip.js (with the **events** + **docready** plugins) working in Backbone.js, there are likely a few fixes still to be added but the core is close to feature complete and wont require the major refactoring done recently.

-We sould still like to hear feedback on issues/non-implemented core functionality so we can measure the API popularity of missing pieces.
+We would still like to hear feedback on issues/non-implemented core functionality so we can measure the API popularity of missing pieces.

 ## News